-Through core coursework accompanied by courses in a chosen area of specialization (advanced literacy methods, inclusive practice, or educational equity), students gain tools to improve in their everyday work with youth, communicate research-based best practices to diverse audiences, and work for change in collaboration with local stakeholders.
+Through core coursework and collaboration with faculty mentors, students gain tools to improve in their everyday work with youth, communicate research-based best practices to diverse audiences, and work for change in collaboration with local stakeholders.

 Curriculum Overview